The first of five blogs tying into Bython’s series of marketing whitepapers.

 Where it all comes together

 You also need to integrate your company’s strategy.
-It must ensure that every initiative, every campaign, every channel, every single aspect of your marketing endeavors work in tandem to carry the same benefit-laden message to your target audiences.
+It must ensure that all B2B marketing campaigns, initiatives, channels, and every single aspect of your marketing endeavors work in tandem to carry the same benefit-laden message to your target audiences.

 Having a plan in place offers several major advantages to your company.
 By establishing guidelines and benchmarks, it helps measure performance and ROI.
 It also gives your marketing and creative teams a rallying point to follow, which helps improve their performance.